 Olney is a somewhat small city located in the state of Illinois.
 With a population of 9,005 people and four constituent neighborhoods, Olney is the 233rd largest community in Illinois.

 Unlike some cities, Olney isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Olney are a mix of both white- and blue-collar jobs.
-Overall, Olney is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Olney who work in office and administrative support (12.93%), healthcare (8.40%), and management occupations (7.64%).
+Overall, Olney is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Olney who work in office and administrative support (13.45%), healthcare (8.40%), and sales jobs (7.51%).

-The education level of Olney citizens is a little higher than the average for US cities and towns: 23.06% of adults in Olney have at least a bachelor's degree.
+The citizens of Olney are slightly better educated than the national average of 21.84% for all cities and towns, with 22.36% of adults in Olney having a bachelor's degree or advanced degree.

-The per capita income in Olney in 2010 was $21,960, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $87,840 for a family of four.
+The per capita income in Olney in 2010 was $21,288, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $85,152 for a family of four.
 However, Olney contains both very wealthy and poor people as well.

 The people who call Olney home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Olney residents report their race to be White, followed by Asian.
-Important ancestries of people in Olney include Irish, English, Scottish, and European.
+The greatest number of Olney residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Olney include Irish, English, Scottish, and Italian.

 The most common language spoken in Olney is English.
 Other important languages spoken here include Spanish and German.